TenAcademy/backtesting/README.md

 ## Scripts

-> All the scripts and modules used for this project relating to interactions with kafka, airflow, several backtesting startegies and alogorithms and other frameworks along with default parameters and values used will be found here, in the scripts folder.
+> All the scripts and modules used for this project relating to interactions with kafka, airflow, and other frameworks along with default parameters and values used will be found here, in the scripts folder.

+## Strategies

+> All the back testing strategies and algorithms are found here in the strategies folder.

 ## Tests